uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 ### How do I grant other users access to my shared LTS Allocation?

 By default, only the allocated owner, and stewards if designated, can manage and access a shared LTS allocation using their specific key pairs.
 Keys from other allocations, such as those for individual LTS allocations, will not grant access to shared Lab or Core allocations.
-If you manage both Lab and Core allocations, ensure you use the corresponding keys, as keys for one cannot access the other.
+If you manage both Lab and Core allocations, ensure you use the corresponding keys.
+Keys for one allocation cannot be used to access the other.

 To grant other users access to your shared allocation: